DataStax-Academy/kubecon2020/README.md

 ### ✅  Monitor your system
 It is a requirement of modern applications and systems that you can monitor them.
 K8ssandra is no different and to that end provides us with build in Grafana and Prometheus.

-Navigate to <YOURADDRESS>:3000 for Grafana
-Navigate to <YOURADDRESS>:9090 For Prometheus
+To find the UI for Grafana and Prometheus use the links page in your instance and click on the corisponding Grafana and Prometheus.

 # 2. Working with data